TheEnbyperor/bbc-c/bbcvm/instruction_set.md

 ### sub \<reg>, \<reg>

-Subtracts the value in the first register from the second register and stores back in the first register.
+Subtracts the value in the first register from the second register and stores back in the second register.
 Does not use the carry flag.

 *Does not clobber R15*